-The following three points are by no means the extent of these, but they are considered core tenets in the field and provide a good starting point for improvement.
+The following three points are by no means the extent of these, but they are considered core tenets in the field and provide a good starting point when planning for document translation.

 Technical writing must be clean and precise, so a formal style with few additional trimmings is usually your best option.

 - Keep your sentences short and succinct

 - Don’t use contractions

 - Avoid using slang, idioms or humor